amesar/mlflow-databricks-uc/README.md

 # MLflow Databricks Unity Catalog tools

+Tools for Databricks Unity Catalog Model Registry.

 #### Overview

-Tools for Databricks Unity Catalog Model Registry:
 * Migrate models from Workspace Model Registry to Unity Catalog Model Registry.
+* Copy and create model versions.
+  * Copy a workspace model version to a UC model version.
+  * Copy a UC model version to another UC model version, e.g. promote model from "staging" to "prod" catalog.
+  * Copy a model version from an MLflow run.
-* Display and manipulate Unity Catalog models.
+* Tools to display and manipulate Unity Catalog models.
-* Most of these notebooks will accept either UC or non-UC models in particular for model copying.
+* For the most part, notebooks accept workspace model names besides UC model names.
-  * For example, you can copy a UC or non-UC model version to a target UC or non-UC model version.

 #### Note
 * This `README.md` is meant to be used __outside__ a workspace (links are public github links).